How to Avoid Wrist Pain when Weightlifting

 Perform Wrist-Strengthening Exercises

 Upping the weight you're able to lift is a slow process and one that requires superior wrist strength.
 Working out the muscles in your forearms will help with this.
-You can do this by performing hand exercises or using aids like the Mambo Max Foam Hand Grip and the Neo G Fist-Shaped Hand Rehabilitation Aid to strengthen your hand grip, which can help you avoid dropping the weights (and risking a foot injury in the process).
+You can do this by performing hand exercises or using aids like the Mambo Max Foam Hand Grip to strengthen your hand grip, which can help you avoid dropping the weights (and risking a foot injury in the process).

 So there you have it: five simple steps so you can avoid hand and wrist pain while weightlifting.
 We hope this helps save you from future pain by strengthening your wrists so you can keep training and getting better results for the months and years to come.
 If you haven't already, check out our range of wrist supports for the gym by clicking the yellow button below.